USB BIOS Boot Options

 Be sure to keep an eye out for BIOS updates from your board manufacturer.

-Through experience, we have found that most "recent" Award/Phoenix and AMI BIOS's can generally support USB boot.
+Through experience, I have found that most "recent" Award/Phoenix and AMI BIOS's can generally support USB boot.

-Common USB BIOS boot options published under USB BIOS boot options
+USB BIOS Boot Options published under USB BIOS boot options